-LightCastle Partners conducted a study, between the 5th and 7th of April, 2020, in order to understand the impact of Covid-19 on the livelihood of the Low Income Community (LIC) and Lower Middle Income Community (LMIC) of the working population in Urban Dhaka.
-The primary research was conducted across three major LIC and LMIC clusters in Dhaka metro and greater Dhaka division.
-A total of 113 respondents, employed in Dhaka Division and residing in LIC and LMIC communities, were reached out via phone calls and the responses were recorded in order to evaluate the impact on livelihood and formulate recommendations to elevate the most vulnerable group from this economic calamity.
+LightCastle Partners conducted a study, between the 5th and 7th of April, 2020, in order to understand the impact of Covid-19 on the livelihood of the Low-Income communities (LIC) and Lower Middle-Income communities (LMIC) of the working population in Urban Dhaka.
+The primary research was conducted across three major LIC and LMIC clusters in the Dhaka metro and the greater Dhaka division.
+A total of 113 respondents, employed in the Dhaka Division and residing in LIC and LMIC communities, were reached out via phone calls, and the responses were recorded in order to evaluate the impact on livelihood and formulate recommendations to elevate the most vulnerable group from this economic calamity.

 While much of the service sector can take advantage of work-from-home arrangements, the lockdown has obstructed the livelihood of 85% of the country’s working population currently employed in the informal sector.
-Lack of proper employment benefits and compensation structure for these workforce members make them the most vulnerable group during this national economic shock.
-The majority of these workers belong to the low income and lower middle income brackets and most of them make just enough to cover their living expenses while residing in the urban peripheries.
+The lack of proper employment benefits and compensation structure for these workforce members makes them the most vulnerable group during this national economic shock.
+The majority of these workers belong to the low-income and lower-middle-income brackets and most of them make just enough to cover their living expenses while residing in the urban peripheries.
 Hence, a loss in employment or income would directly impact the livelihood of these urban LIC and LMIC workers, exposing them to the detrimental effects of this economic downfall and pushing them to the point of no recovery.

-Large fluctuations were seen in the pattern in food spending (the largest of spending categories), where 40% of households had reported an increase in food spending after Covid-19, attributed to inflated food prices and 32% other households who had reported lower expenditure of food which was a conscious decision arising from the consequences of reduced household income.
-Healthcare spending, at the time of survey, had not varied significantly due to effects from Covid-19.
-Transport and education expenses had, on the other hand, seen a massive drop due to the effects of Covid-19 lockdown.
+Large fluctuations were seen in the pattern in food spending (the largest of spending categories), where 40% of households had reported an increase in food spending after Covid-19, attributed to inflated food prices, and 32% of other households had reported lower expenditure of food which was a conscious decision arising from the consequences of reduced household income.
+Healthcare spending, at the time of the survey, had not varied significantly due to the effects of Covid-19.
+Transport and education expenses had, on the other hand, seen a massive drop due to the effects of the Covid-19 lockdown.

 For those who have lost their jobs, the government and development partners should introduce alternative livelihoods and skills development opportunities Arrangements could be made for safe outbound movement for the unemployed workforce and redirect them towards temporary work for the upcoming agricultural production season.
 Micro Enterprises are particularly vulnerable in this time of crisis and in order to survive, they should be directed towards support services for capital replenishment, particularly the MSMEs who are outside the purview of the banking system.

-Last but not least, the government should extend rent and utilities amnesty to residents of urban LICs by indirectly compensating landlords thus reducing the burden somewhat for these tenants who are close to insolvency, an example which has been followed in many other cities globally.
+Last but not least, the government should extend rent and utility amnesty to residents of urban LICs by indirectly compensating landlords thus reducing the burden somewhat for these tenants who are close to insolvency, an example that has been followed in many other cities globally.

 Authors: Sanjir Ali and Saif Nazrul, Senior Business Consultant, LightCastle Partners